 Whichever subject you decide to teach, tutoring will make you more knowledgeable and accomplished on a professional level.

 For example, if you are looking to become a team leader in the future, you will already have gained organisational and managerial skills.

 If you want to start a business, you will have learned to market your services as a reasonable price.

 If you aspire to be an engineer, you will understand the relevance of popularising abstract notions to foster good understanding by a novice audience (your superiors, for example, or other teams in your company).

 Whichever path you choose, interacting directly with clients will no longer be a daunting task for you.

 Much more than just a simple way to earn money, tutoring and educational support are on the rise.

-    By helping young primary school students keep up with their classmates, giving refresher courses to secondary school pupils, or helping students prepare for a specific exam, you will see their progress lead them to a successful educational career - all thanks to you!
+By helping young elementary school students keep up with their classmates, giving refresher courses to high school students, or helping students prepare for a specific exam, you will see their progress lead them to a successful educational career - all thanks to you!